 ASMA CHAUDHARY, MFA

 As part of her research efforts to study South Asian culture, Asma has taken trips to Sialkot and Lahore in Pakistan as well as to Abu Dhabi, Deira, Dubai, and Sharjah in the United Arab Emirates.
 She is a member of the South Asian Women’s Creative Collective, the Washington Sculptors Group, Washington Project for the Arts, Hillyer Art Space, CulturalDC, Studio Visit Magazine, Pyramid Atlantic Arts Center, District of Columbia Arts Center, the McLean Project for the Arts, the American Visionary Arts Museum, and the National Museum for Women in the Arts.
-Asma’s artworks have been featured in the So to Speak Journal and four consecutive times in Studio Visit Magazine (Volumes 25, 27, 30, and 31) and also in American Art Collector.
+Asma’s artworks have been featured in the So to Speak Journal, four consecutive times in Studio Visit Magazine (Volumes 25, 27, 30, and 31) and also in American Art Collector.